GastonGonzalez/vagrant-proxmox/README.md

 1. On your local workstation, create a `Vagrantfile`.
 Simply change:

-   * `config.ssh.private_key_path` - This should point ito the private key on your local workstation that was created earlier.
+   * `config.ssh.private_key_path` - This should point to the private key on your local workstation that was created earlier.
    * `proxmox.endpoint` - This should be updated with the IP or hostname of your Proxmox server.
    * `box.vm.network :public_network, ip:` This should be set to the IP address that you wish to assign to your new VM.

 ```
 Vagrant.configure('2') do |config|

-    config.ssh.private_key_path = '/Users/gaston/vargrant-keys/vagrant'
+    config.ssh.private_key_path = '/Users/gaston/vagrant-keys/vagrant'
     config.ssh.port = 22

     config.vm.provider :proxmox do |proxmox|